Zacharyjsultan/react-character-designer/README.md

 files
 set state in maine
-controls
-dopdown menus in controls
-display photos in character
-set counters - pass to display input for phrases catchphrase to display render catch in display
+controls components shirt, pants, shoes dopdown menus in controls display photos in character set counters - pass to display increment input for phrases catchphrase to display render catch in display